nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 18-Nov-2022

+Reviewed current status of LingoBingo with Ryan.
+We have just a couple more work items to resolve and we are going to call MVP achieved!
+We will have more development sessions this weekend, most likely Sunday.

+There were a few other tasks I had to complete today for my volunteer work.
+This slowed my progress with everythingn dev related, but at least those tasks are sorted out and I can move on.

 ## Thursday 17-Nov-2022

 This week has been very busy.
 Unfortunately not all of it was busy in the ways I wanted it to be.